Connect virtual networks from different deployment models using the portal

-- Verify the settings.
-If you want your gateway to appear on the dashboard, you can select Pin to dashboard at the bottom of the page.
+Verify the settings.
+You can select Pin to dashboard at the bottom of the page if you want your gateway to appear on the dashboard.

-- Click Create to begin creating the gateway.
+- Click Create to begin creating the VPN gateway.
 The settings are validated and you'll see the "Deploying Virtual network gateway" tile on the dashboard.
 Creating a gateway can take up to 45 minutes.
 You may need to refresh your portal page to see the completed status.